solexapp/solex-desktop-public/README.md

 ```
 mode auto					# Switch to AUTO
 mode rtl 					# Switch to RTL
+mode asdf                   # Mode name doesn't exist; Will show a list of available modes
 ```

 The available modes vary by whether the vehicle is Ardupilot or PX4, so `mode auto` on PX4 won't work.
 If you're at a loss as to what modes are available, just